2022–23 Minnesota Golden Gophers men's ice hockey season: Talented recruits

-Minnesota lost several key players from their Frozen Four team of '22, however, coach Motzko brought in a highly regarded batch of freshmen as replacements.
-Of the eleven newcomers, six had been selected in the NHL Entry Draft, two were first-round selection with the biggest prospect being #3 overall pick Logan Cooley.
-Cooley centered a line with fellow first-rounder Jimmy Snuggerud and US Olympian Matthew Knies that turned into one of the top offensive units in the nation.
-On the defensive side, to a corps that already included top prospects Ryan Johnson, Brock Faber and Jackson LaCombe, Minnesota added a trio of talented blueliners.
+Minnesota lost several key players from their Frozen Four team of '22, however, coach Motzko brought in a batch of freshmen as replacements.
+Of the eleven newcomers, six had been selected in the NHL entry draft, two were first-round selection with being #3 overall pick Logan Cooley.
+Cooley centered a line with fellow first-rounder Jimmy Snuggerud and US Olympian Matthew Knies that turned into one of the team's primary offensive units On the defensive side, to a corps that already included top prospects Ryan Johnson, Brock Faber and Jackson LaCombe, Minnesota added a trio of blueliners.
 Coach Motzko would call the collection of seven players the 'Best I’ve ever had and will ever have'.
-On top of that, Minnesota also retained Justen Close in goal who had finished the year as the team's starter and produced stellar numbers as the most critical juncture of the team's season.
+On top of that, Minnesota also retained Justen Close in goal who had finished the year as the team's starter and produced strong statistics as the most juncture of the team's season.